ryouze/wa_color/docs/README.md

 * username - your e-mail address (e.g., "name.surname@example.mail.com").
 ```

-requires an e-mail with smtp support (throwaway at interia works ig)
+requires an e-mail with smtp support (throwaway at o2 works ig)

 ### 6. create systemd service

-if you're not using systemd as your init system, then you can create a cron job (*nix) or a scheduled task (windows) instead

-the ExecStartPre adds a startup delay (40 seconds) to prevent the program from using the fallback user agent - if it failed to fetch it on the first try, it will continue to use it till next restart
+>**NOTE:** the `ExecStartPre` adds a startup delay (40 seconds) to prevent the program from using the fallback user agent<br>if you use a different init system (or a con job or a scheduled task) them make sure to add a delay of a similar size

 ```bash
 cd /etc/systemd/system